UniversalCEFR: Enabling Open Multilingual Research on Language Proficiency Assessment: The UniversalCEFR Dataset

 \item \textbf{Human Authorship:} All texts must be written by humans to ensure suitability for research involving creative, multilingual, multi-level, and multi-genre content.
 As of this writing, \textsc{UniversalCEFR} does not include machine-generated texts. \end{enumerate}

 The full list of consolidated corpora that meet all three \textsc{UniversalCEFR} inclusion criteria is provided in Table~\ref{tab:universalcefr_full_table} in the Appendix.

 \paragraph{Standardization Process.} To ensure interoperability, transformation, and machine readability, we standardized the collected datasets by preprocessing their varied source formats into a unified structure.
 We adopted JSON as the per-instance format and defined eight metadata fields considered essential for each CEFR-labeled text.
 These fields include the source dataset, language, granularity (document, paragraph, sentence, discourse), production category (learner or reference), and license.
 Full descriptions and predetermined values used for each field are provided in Table~\ref{tab:json_fields}.
-The final standardized dataset was uploaded to a HuggingFace Dataset repository,\footnote{\url{https://github.com/huggingface/datasets}} and will be made publicly available after the review period.
-A key challenge was the lack of a unified format across the language proficiency community.
+The final standardized dataset is available from HuggingFace Dataset repository.\footnote{\url{https://huggingface.co/UniversalCEFR/datasets}} A key challenge was the lack of a unified format across the language proficiency community.
 Source corpora came in various formats, including plain text (e.g., csv, tsv, txt), spreadsheets (e.g., XLSX, XLS), markup (e.g., XML), and PDFs requiring manual extraction.
 This challenge further motivates the need for unified data aggregation initiatives that \textsc{UniversalCEFR} aims to help establish.